-14 This is true unless the purpose of the tax is to offset negative environmental effects or excess profits, or to fulfill some other policy objective of the agency responsible for imposing the tax.
+'This is true unless the purpose of the tax is to offset negative environmental effects or excess profits, or to fulfill those units.
+Here again, then, the decisions of resource users are not guided by the true cost of the resource.

-15 The difference between P_i and P_c is given by the amount of the per unit tax.
+$^2 \rm{The}$ difference between $\rm P_T$ and $\rm P_C$ is given by the amount of the per unit tax.

-16 The same type of analysis applies to the case of subsidies, which can be treated as negative taxes.
+&lt;sup>3The same type of analysis applies to the case of subsidies, which can be treated as negative taxes.
 In this case, however, a subsidy per unit of production would cause the supply line to fall by the amount of the subsidy rather than to rise.
 As a result, users are able to purchase the resource at a price below its true cost of production, and consequently the resource is over-utilized.